quatre29/nc-game-api-project/README.md

 ## Description of the api

 The purpose of the API is to access games data.
-We would be able to:
+You would be able to:

-- get `reviews` of games
+- get `reviews` of the games you're interested in
-- get `comments` from reviews
+- read `comments` from reviews
-- get all `users` data
+- access all `users` data
+- add comments to reviews
+- delete comments
+- create new reviews
+- delete reviews
 - Vote for `reviews`
 - Vote for `comments`

   - you can decrement `votes` on `reviews` and `comments`

+More information about all the endpoints and examples of their responses can be found - [HERE](https://nc-games-api-project.herokuapp.com/api/)

 **Endpoints of the api**